• Skip to main content

 Your Leadership Roles:

-If you have ever held a leadership role in any organisation or club, do well to write that you have and list all your responsibilities and accomplishments.
+If you have ever held a leadership role in any organization or club, do well to write that you have and list all your responsibilities and accomplishments.

 Your Attitude and Performance Promotion: